Current LL.M. Student Profiles

 Clarissa dos Santos Toledo Vieira (Brazil)

 Clarissa dos Santos Toledo Vieira earned her Bachelor of Laws degree from Centro Universitário de Brasília, Brazil.
 Her practice experience includes time with Infraero, the federal airport administration agency responsible for airport infrastructure, and with the Presidency of the Republic.
 While at the Presidency of the Republic, she held the position of Deputy Executive Secretary of the Commission of Public Ethics, a committee whose purpose is to promote ethics within the Federal Executive Branch.
 Toledo Vieira served with the Special Secretariat of the Investment Partnerships Program, which was created to strengthen the coordination of investment policies in infrastructure through partnerships with the private sector.
 Prior to her public service career, Toledo Vieira taught English as a Foreign Language for 13 years at the Casa Thomas Jefferson, the largest Binational Language Center in Brazil.
 She is keenly interested in ethics, public policy, and anti-corruption issues.
+She is a 2018-2019 Riley Fellow.

 Yue Yu (China)